Institute-for-ReWriting-World-History/the1854project/README.md

 ASIN:<br>
 Subjects: 1.
 Sociology 2.
 Epistemology

+## Preface

+>The word "dogma" comes from the Greek dok (ein) which may be translated
+>as "seem good."
+Equality, justice, freedom, democracy, all of these are
+>dogmas for us today, just as the Godhead, the Resurrection, and spiritual
+>grace were (and still are) dogmas for the christan community (Nisbet 22-23).

+## Table of Contents

+1. The Enlightenment, The Slave Bible and The Regimes of Truth

+## The Enlightenment, The Slave Bible and The Regimes of Truth

+>Truth is a thing of this world: it is produced only by virtue of multiple
+>forms of constraint.
+And it induces regular effects of power.
+Each society
+>has its regime of truth, its “general politics” of truth: that is, the types
+>of discourse which it accepts and makes function as true; the mechanisms and
+>instances which enable one to distinguish true and false statements, the means
+>by which each is sanctioned; the techniques and procedures accorded value in
+>the acquisition of truth; the status of those who are charged with saying
+>what counts as true (Foucault, *The Foucault reader* 72-73).

+## Bibliography

+  Nisbet, R.A. *The Degradation of the Academic Dogma: The
+    University in America, 1945-1970*.
+Pearson Education, 1971.

+  Foucault, Michel.
+The Foucault reader.
+United Kingdom,
+    Knopf Doubleday Publishing Group, 1984.

+  Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી [Etymological
+    Gujarati-English Dictionary].* 2nd Edition, Asian Educational
+    Services, 2002.

 [^1]: તન-મન-ધન a. n.
 [See તન + મન + ધન] Lit.
 The body, the mind, and
     one’s wealth.
 Hence, 2.
 All that one loves; the highest object of one’s ambition (Belsare 577).